-In addition to the RMC facilities, use is made of nearby military athletic facilities which include an eighteen-hole golf course and a curling rink.
+In addition to the athletic facilities, use is made of nearby military recreation facilities which include an eighteen-hole golf course and a curling rink.

-Equipment is provided for participation in the Physical Education programme, varsity sports programme, representative teams, intramural sports programme and recreational club activities.
+Equipment is provided for participation in the Physical Education programme, varsity sports programme, intramural sports programme and recreational club activities.